14 FAM 500

 a.
 For State:

-(2) The regional bureau executive office reviews the exception request; if supported, the executive office forwards it with the bureau’s memorandum of support and agreement with the employee's request to A/LM/OPS/TTM.
-If the bureau declines to support the employee’s request, the Bureau will notify the employee of the bureau’s decision;
+(2) The regional bureau executive office reviews the exception request; if supported, the executive office forwards it with the bureau’s memorandum of support and agreement with the employee's request to A/LM/OPS/TMP.
+If the bureau declines to support the employee’s request, the bureau will notify the employee of the bureau’s decision;

-(3) A/LM/OPS/TTM will review the request to determine if the employee can be accommodated without an exception.
-If A/LM/OPS/TTM determines that an exception is not necessary, they will notify HR/EX and HR/CDA/AD with a request to amend the employee's orders if applicable to do so.
+(3) A/LM/OPS/TMP will review the request to determine if the employee can be accommodated without an exception.
+If A/LM/OPS/TMP determines that an exception is not necessary, they will notify GTM/EX and GTM/CDA/AD with a request to amend the employee's orders if applicable to do so.
 They will also notify the employee and the regional bureau;

-(5) If the EC approves the exception, HR/CDA/AD and HR/EX amend the travel authorization if required, and notify the employee and the regional bureau of the decision;
+(5) If the EC approves the exception, GTM/CDA/AD and GTM/EX amend the travel authorization if required, and notify the employee and the regional bureau of the decision;

 (6) If the EC disapproves the exception, the decision is final.
 The EC will not reconsider a case.
 However, denial of a request for exception will not preclude any right an individual may have to seek a ruling from the Civilian Board of Contract Appeals (CBCA);

 (7) In cases where the EC disapproves the exception, the employee is not relieved of the financial obligation for the excess transportation or travel costs incurred as a result of the employee’s action.
 Excess costs related to shipment of personal effects must be paid by the employee before shipments can be initiated, regardless of whether an employee has submitted a request for exception concerning the shipment.
 If the EC request is approved, the employee will be reimbursed accordingly.
-If the EC determines that an employee cannot be relieved of a cost that the employee has not yet paid, the employee must pay the amount owed within 30 days of the date of the EC’s written decision in accordance with the provisions of 4 FAM 321.
-If a receipt of payment is not received by A/LM/OPS/TTM within the 30 day time limit, the case will be forwarded to CGFS for collection; and
+If the EC determines that an employee cannot be relieved of a cost that the employee has not yet paid, the employee must pay the amount owed within 30 days of the date of the EC’s written decision.
+In accordance with the provisions of 4 FAM 321, at posts abroad, payment is to be made to the post cashier; in Washington, DC, payment is to be made to CGFS/DFS/T, HST Room 1258.
+If a receipt of payment is not received by A/LM/OPS/TMP within the 30 day time limit, the case will be forwarded to CGFS for collection; and

 (8) Requests for an exception for the shipment of professional materials must be filed by the employee through his/her bureau in advance of shipment of effects and will be acted upon expeditiously by the bureau and the Exceptions Committee, and resolved, whenever possible, prior to departure of the effects shipment from the origin.